Shah Razen Said: International career

 After turning out for the host nation in the 2005 Hassanal Bolkiah Trophy with the Under-21s and the 2008 Sukma Games with the Under-23s, Shah Razen's first involvement with Skuad Tebuan came in November 2008, when the team was represented by his club DPMM for the 2008 AFF Suzuki Cup qualification in Cambodia.
 He scored 17 minutes into his debut against the Philippines on 19 October, followed by a brace against Timor-Leste two days later.
 However, Brunei failed to qualify for the tournament proper.

 Shah Razen prominently featured over the next three qualifying campaigns in 2012, 2014 and 2016.
 He scored a penalty in a 4–0 win over Timor-Leste at the 2016 AFC Solidarity Cup held in Kuching, Malaysia.
 He also opened the scoring in the competition's semi-final stage against Macau but the game eventually finished 1–1.
 Despite putting away his spot-kick, Brunei crashed out 4–3 in penalties.
 He scored two goals and became the leading goalscorer for Brunei in the 3–2 loss against Laos in the resulting third-place play-off.
 At the conclusion of the inaugural tournament, he was awarded the tournament's top scorer with four goals and one assist to his name.

 In September 2018, Shah Razen was selected for the two-legged 2018 AFF Suzuki Cup qualifying matches against Timor-Leste.
 He started both games as Brunei failed to advance to the competition proper, losing 2–3 on aggregate.

 The following year, Shah Razen accepted another national team callup for the 2022 World Cup qualification matches against Mongolia to be held home and away in June.
 He was played in central midfield by Robbie Servais for both matches.
-Despite his and the team's collective efforts, the Wasps were eliminated from the 2022 World Cup and also the 2023 AFC Asian Cup by virtue of a 2-3 aggregate loss.
+Despite his and the team's collective efforts, the Wasps were eliminated from the 2022 World Cup and also the 2023 AFC Asian Cup by virtue of a 2–3 aggregate loss.

+Coaching career

+Shah Razen currently runs Wasps Academy, a grassroots football programme alongside his contemporaries Sairol Sahari and Wardun Yussof.